-Goals and Objectives are required per California Code of Regulations Title 22 Section 7300
+Goals and Objectives are required per California Code of Regulations Title 22 Section 7300 (c).

-- (c).
 Goals are statements of ideal conditions that the AAA wishes to achieve through its planned efforts.
 Objectives are measurable statements of action to meet the goals.
-Objectives indicate all of the following: - (1) The nature of the action. - (2) The party responsible for the action. - (3) How the action will be accomplished. - (4) The anticipated outcome of that action. - (5) How the outcome of the action will be measured. - (6) The projected dates for starting and completing the action. - (7) Any program development and coordination activities, as specified in Section 9400, Welfare and Institutions Code, that are associated with the objective.
+Objectives indicate all of the following:

+- (1) The nature of the action. - (2) The party responsible for the action. - (3) How the action will be accomplished. - (4) The anticipated outcome of that action. - (5) How the outcome of the action will be measured. - (6) The projected dates for starting and completing the action.

+(7) Any program development and coordination activities, as specified in Section 9400, Welfare and Institutions Code, that are associated with the objective.

-Participate in activities that help build inclusive communities, supporting older ard disabled adults to age comfortably and remain in the communities of their choice.
-The RCOoA will expand the reach of its programs by building partnerships with community organizations that support our older and disabled adults' ability to age in place.
-[Refer to CCR Article 3, Section 7300 (c)] R Sixty percent of respondents to our needs assessment survey experienced not having enough money to meet daily expenses within the past year.
+Goal #1Participate in activities that help build inclusive communities, supporting older and disabled adults to age comfortably and remain in the communities of their choice The RCOoA will expand the reach of its programs by building partnerships with community organizations that support our older and disabled adults' ability to age in place.
+[Refer to CCR Article 3, Section 7300 (c)] R Rationale: Sixty percent of respondents to our needs assessment survey experienced no having enough money to meet daily expenses within the past year.
 The rise of household expenses and the growing prevalence of chronic health conditions along with physical, mental, and cognitive impairments means that older and disabled adults require assistance with services that will allow them to remain stable in their homes and communities.
-Objective Projected Start and End Dates Type of Activity and Funding Source Update Status 1.1 to under-serve service providers to improve accessed and rural areas (e.g., Brown Bag, reezer, Grab-and-Go, and Home 2024 - 2028 Administrative New 1.2 service progra needs of older traditional part based organiz presence at co hubs.
-Beginnin staff will co-loo hubs located in increased pres ss and delivery of health and human ms and services that cater to the and disabled adults through non-inerships (e.g., universities, faithations, hospitals, etc.) and staff ommunity integrated service deliverying in FY 25 through FY 28, RCOoA cate at integrated service deliverying eight different cities.
-By having an sence at these community sites, pates that 80% of clients served will A for future assistance.
-2024 - 2028 Program Development New
+Objective Projected Start and End Dates Type of Activity and Funding Source Update Status 1.1 to under-serve service providers to improve access ed and rural areas (e.g., Brown Bag, reezer, Grab-and-Go, and Home als).
+2024 - 2028 Administrative New 1.2 access and de programs and older and disa aditional partnerships to enhance elivery of health and human services services that cater to the needs of bled adults (e.g., universities, faith ations, hospitals, etc.).
+2024 - 2028 Administrative New 1.3 and integrate nty efforts to develop, modernize, services for older and disabled omeless, veterans, emergency 2024 - 2028 Administrative New